 Why is it hard to get complete details?

-Let’s first try to understand what’s happening, so we can find the best way to solve this problem of not getting foreclosed property details.
+Before you get mad, let’s first try to understand what’s happening, so we can find the best way to solve this problem of not getting foreclosed property details.

 Too many properties: a challenge for banks/lending institutions